Denkhar/Denkhar/README.md

 - 👋 Hi, I’m @Denkhar
-- 👀 I’m interested in learning the basiscs of programming and becoming a web developer.
+- 👀 I’m interested in learning the basics of programming and becoming a web developer.
 I am a beginner.
 - 🌱 I’m currently learning on "The Odin Project".
 - 💞️ I’m looking to collaborate on everything.
 - 📫 How to reach me currently i don't know either.
 TBA